top of page

 The Paradox of Internal Effort

 Every opening creates a new structure, and every structure becomes the next limitation.
 What feels like “relaxation” before adaptation is usually just the nervous system finding a shortcut around the demand.
-Genuine Song only appears after the system has stopped rerouting tension away from the Dang and has accepted the new geometry as safe.

 The Iterative Process of Opening